-MUSC0200: Master Class
+MUSC0200 : Masterclass

-Weekly one-hour recital and workshop required of music majors.
+Weekly one-hour recital and workshop required of music majors, corresponding to the student's main instrument.
+MUSC02001 - Instrument, MUSC0200P - Piano, MUSC0200V - Vocal

-MUSC0250: Concert/Recital Attendance
+MUSC0250 : Concert/Recital Attendance

 Music majors are required to attend a minimum of 10 concerts and recitals each semester, providing exposure to a wide variety of performances and repertoire.